Home > Blog > To do or not to do: The dreaded treadmill

 A matter of the heart

 Treadmill running is a matter close to my own heart, quite literally.
 An avid runner since my childhood, the first time I ever set foot on a treadmill was after being diagnosed with my cardiac condition (hypertrophic cardiomyopathy) back in 2005.
 Cardiologists told me then that my running days were over, as running would heighten my risk of cardiac arrest and dying suddenly.
-I was faced with a dilemma to run or not to run?
+I was faced with the dilemma of to run or not to run?
 The thought of not running was unimaginable.
-The thought of collapsing and taking my last breaths somewhere on a suburban pavement didn't seem a pleasant option either.
+The thought of collapsing and taking my last breaths somewhere on a suburban pavement didn't seem a pleasant option, either.
 This was at a time in my life when my children were young and I was working full-time.
-I didn't have the flexibility to train with a regular running group.
-Most of my running was done solo in whatever gap I could find during the week.
+I didn't have the flexibility to train regularly with a running group.
+Most of my running was done solo in whatever gap I could find during the day and/or week.

 Heart health advantages

-I don't mind fessing up that I tend towards the treadmill more often in winter when I am most at risk of athletic ambivalence.
+I don't mind admitting that I tend towards the treadmill more often in winter when I am most at risk of athletic ambivalence.
 Cold weather just doesn't cut it for me.

 'Real runners' train on treadmills

 Don't be intimidated by people telling you that treadmill running is a 'soft' option.
-Phil Latter of Runners World writes a neat article on 'real runners' who train on treadmills.
+Phil Latter of Runners World wrote a neat article (over a decade ago) on 'How real runners train on treadmills'.
 He speaks to elite athletes and their coaches and reveals their strategies for integrating treadmill running into their regular training programs.

 Gain an advantage over so-called 'outdoor junk miles'.

-'Increasing pace tempo', 'Lactate flushing session', 'The endless uphill', 'The long run', 'The hill circuit' nothing is left for the imagination.
-Garth Fox provides a similar coverage of pro triathlon indoor workouts.
-I recommend you check them out.
+'Increasing pace tempo', 'Lactate flushing session', 'The endless uphill', 'The long run', 'The hill circuit' – nothing is left for the imagination when it comes to designing workouts on the treadmill.

-A number of famous athletes have used the treadmill in their race preparation: Chris McCormack, Chrissie Wellington, Haile Gebrselassie, Kerryn McCann, Emma Snowsill, Jackie Gallagher and Mo Farah, to name a few Mo Farah apparently has access to a state-of-the-art underwater treadmill that allows him to add extra mileage without extra wear and tear on his legs and recover effectively from his road work.
+A number of world-class athletes have used the treadmill in their race preparation: at the time of originally writing this article ten years ago, these included athletes the like of Chris McCormack, Chrissie Wellington, Haile Gebrselassie, Kerryn McCann, Emma Snowsill, Jackie Gallagher and Mo Farah.
+Mo Farah reportedly had access to a state-of-the-art underwater anti-gravity treadmill that allowed him to add extra mileage without enduring extra wear and tear on his legs, enabling him to recover effectively from his road work.
+In more recent times, athletes and coaches continue to integrate the treadmill into training regimes, including the likes of Kenyan long-distance runner, Geoffrey Kamworor, and Norwegian middle- and long-distance runners, the three Ingebrigtsen brothers.

 Treadmill running won't affect your running biomechanics

 While there has tended to be a bias against treadmill running in the past, the general consensus now is that biomechanical conditions are essentially the same for treadmill and overground running.
-Notably, your hip, knee and ankle kinematics (movement patterns) are comparatively similar during the stance phase of overground and treadmill running.
-If you are keen to learn more about the biomechanics, I recommend these articles by Kerrigan and Hashish.
+Notably, your hip, knee and ankle kinematics (movement patterns) are comparatively similar during the stance phase of overground and treadmill running (Hashish, 2013; Kerrigan, 2014).

 Treadmill running - easier than running outdoors?

-This is widely claimed because wind resistance is eliminated in treadmill running.
-You run at whatever speed the belt is moving.
+It is widely claimed that treadmill running is easier than outdoor running because wind resistance is eliminated and you run at whatever speed the belt is moving.
 Running outdoors, on the other hand, requires you to displace the air in front of you, pushing through the resulting wind resistance.

 A treadmill gradient of 1% has been widely quoted as the 'gold standard'.